|

 Users should understand that only data recorded in the source system

 belonging to the healthcare organisation will be considered in MaST.
-Users must
+Users must therefore consider all sources of

-therefore consider all sources of available information in making clinical
+available information in making clinical decisions, including information that

-decisions, including information that may not be maintained in the source
+may not be maintained in the source system and MaST.

 ·